fleur-de-lis-github/Wheel-Of-Fortune/README.md

 There are three W’s in the phrase, so the player wins $1500

-Guess the complete phrase by typing a phrase (anything over one character that isn’t ‘pass’) If they are correct, they win the game
+Guess the complete phrase by typing a phrase (anything over one character that isn’t ‘pass’) -If they are correct, they win the game

-If they are incorrect, it is the next player’s turn

-Pass their turn by entering 'pass'
+-If they are incorrect, it is the next player’s turn Pass their turn by entering 'pass'

-If the wheel lands on ` “lose a turn”`, the player loses their turn and the game moves on to the next player
+-If the wheel lands on ` “lose a turn”`, the player loses their turn and the game moves on to the next player

-If the wheel lands on `“bankrupt”`, the player loses their turn and loses their money but they keep all of the prizes they have won so far.
+-If the wheel lands on `“bankrupt”`, the player loses their turn and loses their money but they keep all of the prizes they have won so far.

 The game continues until the entire phrase is revealed (or one player guesses the complete phrase)